 12% of college graduates got their degrees from online colleges or universities.

 Below you'll see a list of the best online colleges and universities to learn Communication & Media Studies.
 Our ranking methodology first filters programs by college type and majors offered.
 Then ranks them based on graduation and retention rates, educational value, program accreditation, and several other relevant factors.

-University of Utah is among your best bets if you're planning on studying Communication & Media Studies.
+University of Utah is the top choice if you're interested in a degree in Communication & Media Studies.
 Placed in Salt Lake City, Utah, this school is a good choice for students who enjoy the thrill of a substantial city.

 Every student who is interested in Communication & Media Studies needs to check out University of Kansas.
 With more than 20,000 students, this institution is one of the largest schools in the country.

 University of Kansas has a great graduation rate, with 41.1% of students graduating in four years.
 This institution tries to keep costs reasonable for students.
 In fact, the average student leaves the university with just $26,736 in student loans.
 Videos from KU can be a great way to learn more about university.